Standardization of quantitative cccDNA measurements

 The objective of this project is to develop reliable laboratory protocols for cccDNA quantification by comparing head to head different methodologies and by exploring new strategies to improve specificity of cccDNA qPCRs.
 Because of the need of international expertise and cross‐validation among laboratories, different research groups worldwide (both academic and from industry) are currently involved.

-The Potential Impact of a Cure for Chronic Hepatitis B Infection: A Population Health and Economic Analysis in Australia
+The Potential Impact of a Cure for Chronic Hepatitis B Infection: A Population Health and Economic Analysis in Australia, China and the USA.

 ICE-HBV sparked a collaboration between Stanford Medical School, University of Michigan and the Doherty Institute on HBV Cure modelling.
 You can find the first presentation from Dr Toy here.